Neck Stiffness is the clinical entity in which the back of the neck becomes stiff or rigid and the movements of the neck are impaired.

 A stiff neck is typically characterized by soreness and difficulty moving the neck, especially when trying to turn the head to the side.
 It may also be accompanied by a headache, neck pain, shoulder pain and/or arm pain.
 In order to look sideways or over the shoulder, an individual may need to turn the entire body instead of the stiff neck.

-The stiffness of neck is consequence of aggravated Vata lodging in the cervical region.
+The neck stiffness is the consequence of aggravated Vata lodging in the cervical region.
 Along with Vata, Kapha dosha is also associated.

 Vata is vitiated and lodged in the Kapha sthana, so the Kapha involvement can occur.

 - Wrong Sleeping or sitting posture.

 - use of a hard or a thick pillow

 Having the arms beneath the head or pillow while sleeping